fbeilstein/algorithms/how_to_solve.md

 Basically, there is no general approach to solve any problem (obviously), but I tried to collect all the techniques that come to my mind and can be useful.

-1. Remember all similar problems, they may give you a hint which way to look for the solution.
+1. Remember all similar problems, they may give you a hint which way to look for the solution
+2. Nonexisting constraints
+   - check that you did not restrict yourself more than the problem says (e.g. "find a number such that..." may mean "find _any_ number such that...", not the minimal or the maximal one)
-2. Simplify the problem -- its simpler version may give you some insights into the original problem
+3. Simplify the problem -- its simpler version may give you some insights into the original problem
    * Perform simplification
        - if the problem considers many dimensions, try reducing them to 1 or 2
        - if the problem considers many elements, try solving the same for 2 or 3 elements